 In 2010, Allen authored his book What Washington Can Learn from the World of Sports.

-He and his wife Susan now happily reside in Virginia Beach and are proud parents of three children: Tyler (married to Harry Poole with first grandson Wright Felix born January 2021), Forrest (married to Katie Roddey) and Brooke Victoria.
+Since 2019, George and his wife Susan have been happily residing in Virginia Beach and are proud parents of three children: Tyler (married to Harry Poole with first grandson Wright Felix born January 2021), Forrest (married to Katie Roddey) and Brooke Victoria.

 Kaitlin Murphy is the Executive Administrator of George Allen Strategies, LLC.